 We aim at solving bottlenecks and adopt solutions for sustainable growing media and for upcycling waste streams in horticulture.
 Horti-BlueC proposes to substitute non-renewable feedstock materials such as peat or stone wool with locally-produced, renewable feedstock materials.
 The materials that are currently used in growing media are not sustainable.
 The production of mineral wool is energy-demanding, while peat extraction from pristine peatlands threatens these sensitive ecosystems and carbon sinks.
 The project is quite ambitious, as we aim at adoption of a new greenhouse concept with 30% reduction of fossil fuel, 30% reduction in chemical pesticide application, 30% peat and stone wool replacement, and replacement of 20% virgin CO2.

 By optimizing waste pretreatment and processing techniques, the goal of the project is to prove the feasibility of 4 valorization chains for producing innovative materials for soilless cultivation.
-This will save resources (less fossil fuel use, less chemical pesticide and fertilizer application, among others) and will drastically reduce CO2 emissions from greenhouse horticulture.
+This will save resources (less fossil fuel use, less chemical crop protection and fertilizer application, among others) and will drastically reduce CO2 emissions from greenhouse horticulture.